 So how do you make pimples go away fast?

-Although hydrocortisone cream can help with the inflammation.
+Although hydrocortisone cream can help with inflammation.

-To really shrink cystic acne overnight only a cortisone shot will work and prescribed medication can help it heal over time.
+To shrink cystic acne overnight only a cortisone shot will work and prescribed medication can help it heal over time.

 For any other type of pimple try dabbing on a thin layer of a spot treatment after your moisturizer.

 - Whiteheads – use benzoyl peroxide to help kill acne-causing bacteria

 - Clogged pores – use salicylic acid which helps to dissolve oil and skin cells

 So putting toothpaste on pimples isn’t a good idea after all.
 Yes, it might help dry out your pimple, but at the expense of your skin barrier.